-The common symptoms of the rash areand red bumps.
+The common symptoms of the rash are itchy skin and red bumps.
 It may turn into small blisters which filled with fluid.
 The annoying rash will turn up in 8 to 18 hours after you have contact with the poison ivy or oak.
 And the most difficult time will be the fourth and the fifth day.
 It takes 1 to 3 weeks to heal the rash.
 In some cases, the rash will spread into other parts of your skin.
 For people who are highly sensitive to urushiol, the situation may become even worse such as the swelling of the face, mouth, neck and widespread, large blisters.

 How to Treat Poison Ivy and Poison Oak

 - Undress yourself and wash yourself completely.
 Take a shower as quickly as possible and make sure the resins are washed off.
 If you can get rid of them in a half hour, the allergic reaction can be avoided.
-Never forget your .
-Apply a to scrub under your fingernails.
+Never forget your fingernails.
+Apply a toothbrush to scrub under your fingernails.

 - If you have already got rash, you should remember never to scratch them.
 It will make the bacteria infect your wound and worsen the situation.

 - Cool the wound with icepack.
-It is a good way to stop the and the itchiness.
+It is a good way to stop the pain and the itchiness.

 - Apply topical creams or lotions if necessary.
 It will ease the pain.
 If they don’t work, take antihistamines which offer you relief from the itching.